Adhira-Deogade/Web-Scraping/README.md

   2. Import library
   3. Create an HTML document
   4. Create constructor with HTML parser ```BeautifulSoup(html_doc, 'html.parser')```
-The output of constructor gives a BeautifulSoup object which is a transforation of markup into *parse tree*.
+The output of constructor gives a BeautifulSoup object which is a transformation of markup into *parse tree*.
 The *parse tree* is a set of linked objects representing structure of document.

 When I print the object, I find it difficult to read as it has no structure.
 Therefore, I use ```soup.prettify``` method to make the document structured and readable.